Skip to content

 before_script

-Use before_script to specify commands to be executed before the main commands of each job after restoring artifacts.
+Use before_script/before_scripts to specify commands that should be executed before the main commands of each job after artifacts are restored.

 When using before_script as a global keyword, the commands will be executed before each job.

 Keyword type: Job keyword.
-Can also be used as a global keyword.
+Can be used as a global keyword.

 Example: